 Types of insulin

 Long-acting insulin is most often combined with rapid- or short-acting insulin.
-It manages glucose levels for a full day.
+It starts working several hours after injection and tends to lower glucose levels up to 24 hours or almost a full day.

 (Examples: Lantus, Levemir)